Amazing MS PowerPoint Presentation

 Be unafraid to experiment with Colors:

-Every theme comes with its own color palette that contributes to the background image, shape, font, etc. While you cannot modify a theme in totality, you still can cleverly change the palette used in your theme to get contrastingly varied styles with the same theme.
+Every theme’s color palette contributes to the background image, shape, font, etc. While you cannot modify a theme in totality, you can still cleverly change the palette to get contrasting styles with the same theme.

 For instance, the above picture showed a title slide created with the “Grid” theme (one of PowerPoint’s built-in themes).
-Here’s a preview of what happens when you experiment with different color palettes on the same theme.
+Here’s a preview of what happens when experimenting with different color palettes on the same piece.

 As you can see, this is mighty effective in providing varied styles with just a few mouse clicks.
-However, do note that whatever color palette you choose will run through all slides of your MS PowerPoint Presentation.
+However, note that whatever color palette you choose will run through all your MS PowerPoint Presentation slides.

-Another trick you can use is to manually edit the color palette and apply high contrast colors for a defining slide.
+Another trick you can use is manually editing the color palette and applying high-contrast colors for a defining slide.
 Here’s an example.

 As you can see, it’s another effortless way to add instant visual drama to your slide and heighten its impact!